Instrumental Variable Estimation for Compositional Treatments: Methods

-\xhdr{Summary statistics} Traditionally, interpretability issues around compositions have been circumvented by focusing on summary statistics instead of individual relative abundances.
+Traditionally, interpretability issues around compositions have been circumvented by focusing on summary statistics instead of individual relative abundances.
 One of the key measures to describe ecological populations is \emph{diversity}.
 Diversity captures the variation within a composition and is in this context often called $\alpha$-diversity.
 There is no unique definition of $\alpha$-diversity.
-Among the most common ones in the literature are \emph{richness}\footnote{We write $\|x\|_{0}$ for the number of non-zero entries of $x$ and note that this not a norm.} $\|x\|_{0}$, \emph{Shannon diversity} $-\sum_{j=1}^p x_j \log(x_j)$ and \emph{Simpson diversity} $-\sum_{j=1}^p x_j^2$.
+Among the most common ones in the literature are \emph{richness}, i.e. the number of non-zero entries denoted as $\|x\|_{0}$, \emph{Shannon diversity} $-\sum_{j=1}^p x_j \log(x_j)$ and \emph{Simpson diversity} $-\sum_{j=1}^p x_j^2$.
 Especially in the microbial context, there exist entire families of diversity measures taking into account species, functional, or phylogenetic similarities between taxa and tracing out continuous parametric profiles for varying sensitivity to highly-abundant taxa.
 See for example \citep{Cobbold2012,chao2014unifying,daly2018ecological} for an overview of the possibilities and choices of estimating $\alpha$-diversity in a specific application.
-Given the popularity of $\alpha$-diversity for assessing the impact and health of microbial compositions \citep{Bello2018}, it appears natural to formulate causal queries generally in terms of summary statistics.
-In Section~\ref{sec:diversity} we show why we should not assign causal powers to summary statistics.
+While the popularity of $\alpha$-diversity for assessing the impact and health of microbial compositions \citep{Bello2018} seemingly renders it a natural choice for causal queries, we argue that such claims are misleading and void of a solid foundation.